 The first thing to remember is that this is only a temporary arrangement.
 Like any other long-distance relationship, there is always the assumption that at some point the two of you will be reunited once again.
 And luckily for you, the length of time for a study-abroad trip pales in comparison to couples who are separated due to military service or some other unforeseen circumstance.
 So rather than look at the situation as one that is absolutely unbearable, put the timeframe into context and realize that you can make it through the few months of being apart.

 Having said that, keep in mind that the separation will undoubtedly be a struggle for both you and your partner.
 With many of your classmates going out every night to engage in hook ups or dates, there may be a temptation for you to do the same.
 However, you need to do whatever it takes to avoid such impulses.
 This means finding ways to stay faithful to your partner.
 To combat the inability to get physically intimate with your partner, masturbate as often as you need to in order to fulfill your urges.
-If you are like me and had a particularly large sexual void to fill, you could even bring some sex toys along with you for the journey, as unconventional as that may sound.
+If you are like me and had a particularly large sexual void to fill, you could even buy some sex toys from places such as blissfulcherry.com and bring them along with you for the journey, as unconventional as that may sound.
 I would be lying if I said that having those toys with me during my six months in Paris was a mistake, because the truth of the matter is that those toys kept me sane while I was away from my boyfriend all that time.

 From an emotional side, make sure to take the time to communicate with each other through whatever means are available.
 You definitely don’t need to do anything sappy like writing handheld letters to one another (unless you want to, which I guess could be a romantic gesture).
 Given where technology is at today, you can easily message them on Facebook or other websites to communicate with them instantly.
 Every once and a while you could even make a long-distance call with one another so that you don’t forget what each other’s voice sounds like.